 If you are not enrolled in an Honors section of a course, but would like to earn Honors credit for the course, be sure to learn about Honors Options.

 Students register for a traditional course at Drexel and challenge themselves beyond what is required in the class by doing additional research, writing, or a special project in the course.
 To pursue this option, the student and the instructor must discuss and develop a course of study that is Honors-worthy.
 Honors Options can be requested for a 300 or 400 level course (except senior design/capstone).
 Please review the Honors Option Policies (attached to the Request Form) for specific deadlines and eligible courses.
-Honors credit is awarded for Honors Program students who successfully complete the proposed project and course with a grade of B- or better, and submit an Honors Option Request Form and Completion Form to the Honors office within the same term as the course.
+Honors credit is awarded for Honors Program students who successfully complete the proposed project and course with a grade of B or better, and submit an Honors Option Request Form and Completion Form to the Honors office within the same term as the course.